Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Methods Based on Euclid Deconvolution

 The F-SMBD method devises a single deconvolution filter $v[n]$ that operates on all the traces $y_j[n] = d_j[n] \ast v[n]=\sum_k v[k]d_j[n-k]$ by minimizing the sum of the smoothed $\ell_1$ norms of the deconvolved traces $y_j[n]$.
 Thus the following optimization problem is solved for the vector of $P$ filter coefficients $\bv=[v[1],\ldots,v[P]]^T$,

 where the sparsity-promoting norm $\cR_\epsilon$ is defined as

 and $\sigma^2_{\by_j}=\sum_n y^2_j[n]/N$ is the estimated variance of the deconvolved reflectivity series.
 As in SMBD the constraint $\bv^T\bv =1$ is imposed to avoid a trivial solution.
-Finally, the deconvolved traces $y_j[n] = d_j[n] \ast v[n]$ are the per channel estimates of the reflectivity series.
+The deconvolved traces $y_j[n] = d_j[n] \ast v[n]$ are per channel estimates of the reflectivity series.
+Steepest descent provides a reliable iterative solution to the minimization problems in \eqref{obj1} and \eqref{obj2}.\footnote{In equation (16) of \cite{NosTak2016} there is a typo for the $k$-th component of $\nabla{\mathcal{L}}$, which should be }

-The iterative steepest descent algorithm provides a reliable solution to problems \eqref{obj1} and \eqref{obj2}.\footnote{In eq.\ (16) of \cite{NosTak2016} there is a typo for the $k$-th component of $\nabla{\mathcal{L}}$, which should be } The number of parameters in F-SMBD is $P$, the length of deconvolution filter, while the number in SMBD is $JN$, so the computational complexity of F-SMBD is significantly lower than SMBD.
+The number of parameters in F-SMBD is $P$, the length of deconvolution filter, while the number in SMBD is $JN$, so the computational complexity of F-SMBD is significantly lower than SMBD.
 Furthermore, SMBD and modified SMBD require that regularization parameter(s) in \eqref{obj1} or \eqref{eq:modSMBDargmin} be chosen which is accomplished with the L-curve or cross validation strategy.
 Finally, the matrix $\bA$ in \eqref{Ar=e} has $\frac{1}{2}(J-1)JN$ rows, so when the number of traces is large, the memory requirement for SMBD, or modified SMBD, might be too high to store $\bA$ for an entire seismic section.
-Therefore, with hundreds of traces a patch-by-patch strategy would be necessary to manage memory and computation.
+Although, there are some efficient approaches to compute the $\bA\bx$ and $\bA^H\bA$ either in the frequency domain, or by exploiting the sparsity of $\bA$, usually with hundreds of traces a patch-by-patch strategy would be employed to manage memory and computation.